UFAL-DSG/pykaldi/README.md

 ABOUT
 =====
- * This is a Git mirror of [Svn trunk of Kaldi project](http://sourceforge.net/projects/kaldi/) `svn checkout svn://svn.code.sf.net/p/kaldi/code/trunk`
+ * This is a Git mirror of [Svn trunk of Kaldi project](http://sourceforge.net/projects/kaldi/) `svn://svn.code.sf.net/p/kaldi/code/trunk`
- * Currently, mirroring is done by hand.
-It is based on my needs for up-to-date changes in Kaldi.
+ * Currently, I mirror the repository manually as often as I needed.
- * The main purpose for mirroring is that I want to build my own decoder and train my models for decoding
+ * The main purpose for mirroring is that I want to build my own decoder and train my models for decoding based on up-to-date Kaldi version.
+ * Recipe for training the models can be found at `egs/kaldi-vystadial-recipe`
+ * Source code for python wrapper for online-decoder is at `src/python-kaldi-decoding`
- * The other "features" are located at `egs/kaldi-vystadial-recipe`, `src/python-kaldi-decoding` and at `src/vystadial-decoder`
+ * Remarks about new decoder are located at `src/vystadial-decoder`
- * I am using the `Fake submodules` approach described at [this blog](http://debuggable.com/posts/git-fake-submodules:4b563ee4-f3cc-4061-967e-0e48cbdd56cb)
+ * I use the `Fake submodules` approach to merge 3 subprojects to this repository.
+More about `Fake submodules` [at this blog](http://debuggable.com/posts/git-fake-submodules:4b563ee4-f3cc-4061-967e-0e48cbdd56cb).
- * I am mirror the svn via git svn.
-[This is nice tutorial](http://viget.com/extend/effectively-using-git-with-subversion)
+ * I mirror the svn via `git svn`.
+[Nice intro to git svn](http://viget.com/extend/effectively-using-git-with-subversion)

 LILCENSE
 --------